Action-Driven Professional Development

 Tim working with a district doing professional development.

-Core Workshop: Tools for Effective Inclusion
+Core Special Education Professional Development Workshop: Tools for Effective Inclusion

 In this professional development workshop, we explore what it takes to make inclusion work for every child with special needs.
+Our Tools for Effective Inclusion session is available for all audiences including paraprofessionals, special education, and general education teachers!

 Participants will: